j-tad/j-tad/README.md

 my past experience spans across building search engines, web apps, and system-level utilities. i'm interested in learning more about machine learning, cryptography, and systems programming.

-open to co-op opportunities for summer/fall 2025 you can reach out on [X](https://x.com/jtadsn) or email me at: jacobtadeson {at} cmail {dot} carleton {dot} ca
+open to co-op opportunities for summer/fall 2025 you can reach me on [X](https://x.com/jtadsn)
+or email me at: jacobtadeson {at} cmail {dot} carleton {dot} ca